Online Budget Allocation with Censored Semi-Bandit Feedback

-In this section, we introduce \Cref{algo:ucbowski}, a UCB-style algorithm designed to operate under censored feedback.
+First, we introduce \Cref{algo:ucbowski},\footnote{ Note that some minimal regularity of $F$ is necessary so that the $\argmax$ in the first line of the \texttt{for} loop is nonempty and one can select $X_t$ measurably.
+We implicitly assume this to be true.
+To keep the presentation simple, we also assume to have access to an oracle that returns such a maximizer exactly.
+In practice, such an oracle can be replaced by an $\varepsilon$-approximate solver under mild regularity assumptions on $F$; e.g., if each $F_k$ is Lipschitz (or concave, as in our diminishing-returns setting), standard optimization techniques can compute measurable $\varepsilon$-optimal solutions. } a UCB-style algorithm designed to operate under censored semi-bandit feedback.
 At each round, the learner selects an allocation that optimistically maximizes estimated rewards based on past feedback.
-Since rewards are observed only for completed tasks, the algorithm maintains task-wise upper confidence bounds (UCBs) that are updated using importance-weighted estimators based on realized completions.
+Since rewards are observed only for completed tasks, the algorithm maintains task-wise upper confidence bounds (UCBs).
 The confidence width evolves over time as a function of the cumulative completion count and required confidence level.

 To lighten the notation, from \Cref{algo:ucbowski} onward, we adopt the convention that $0/0\ceq0$.